 The CIEE Study Center at the Peking University in Beijing is one of the leading intensive Chinese language programs around.
 The University’s Center for Teaching Chinese specializes in working with the unique needs of each student.
 Language courses are supplemented with individualized tutorials and expeditions.
-Students will find that living in Beijing, one of China’s cultural centers, is an exciting and rewarding experience all of its own.
+Students will find that living in Beijing, one of China’s cultural centers, is an exciting and rewarding experience all on its own.

 This program is designed for students with at least two semesters of college-level Mandarin.
 Students can immerse themselves in the traditional, accessible, and historically rich city of Nanjing.
 Students can choose between university housing or a homestay.
 Nanjing University offers peer tutors and small class sizes.
-Additionally, there are opportunities for those students who wish to participate in an internship.
+Additionally, there are opportunities for students who wish to participate in an internship.

-Ewha Woman's University Exchange
+Ewha Womans University Exchange

 USAC Torino (Turin)

 This exchange program with the University of Torino is available in both semester and summer lengths.
 This program allows students to study Italian in one of the most bustling and cosmopolitan cities in Italy.
 All students are enrolled in an intensive six-week language program at the start of the term that allows for rapid acquisition of language and culture.
 You can receive credit for a year’s worth of Italian Language study in just one semester, or a semester’s worth in a summer.
-For more information, visit USAC's web site and talk to a study abroad advisor.

 The American College of Thessolonikki